ikalvet/frozen-conf-xtb/README.md

 This program currently only works in UNIX systems.
 Functionality under Windows cannot be guaranteed.

-The program itself is just a Python script (written in Python 3), however it requires a number of modules to be installed to be functional: scipy<br>
+The program itself is just a Python script (written in Python 3), however it requires a number of modules to be installed to be functional:<br>
+scipy<br>
 numpy<br>
 openbabel<br>